Sample Data

 1. What constitutes Full Rejection?

-Full Rejections refer to instances where the entire carcass of a pig is deemed unsuitable for consumption.
+Full Rejections refer to instances where the entire carcase of an animal is deemed unsuitable for human consumption.

 2. What defines Partial Rejections?